oUF-wow/oUF/README.md

 ## Feedback

-If you have an issue, please use the [issue tracker](https://github.com/oUF-wow/oUF/issues), alternatively you can start a topic on our [official forums](https://www.wowinterface.com/forums/forumdisplay.php?f=87).
+If you have an issue, please use the [issue tracker](https://github.com/oUF-wow/oUF/issues).
+Alternatively you can start a topic on our [official forums](https://www.wowinterface.com/forums/forumdisplay.php?f=87).

-Please make sure you search first to make sure it has not been reported and/or solved already.
+Please search first to make sure your issue has not been reported/solved already.
 Generally, bugs should be reported through the author of the layout you're using.